-Experimental support for extending the linter with user-defined warnings is available using the logtalk linter hook/7 multifile hook predicate.
+Experimental support for extending the linter with user-defined warnings is available using the logtalk_linter_hook/7 multifile hook predicate.
+For example, the list library object defines this hook predicate to lint calls to the append/3 predicate for common misuses.